pulumi/pulumi-hugo/themes/default/content/blog/google-cloud-pulumi-import-account-scraper/index.md

 ## Conclusion

 We’ve shown how the Google Cloud account scraper combined with `pulumi import` enables organizations to quickly get all of their Google Cloud resources under management with Pulumi.
-Managing cloud resources with Pulumi allows organizations to utilize modern, automated, code-centric approach, and `pulumi import` makes this adopting Pulumi as painless as possible, even when critical resources have been created via point and click in the console!
+Managing cloud resources with Pulumi allows organizations to utilize modern, automated, code-centric approach, and `pulumi import` makes adopting Pulumi as painless as possible, even when critical resources have been created via point and click in the console!

 If you use the Google Cloud account scraper and find something you need is not supported, please [submit an issue](https://github.com/pulumi/pulumi-import-google-cloud-account-scraper/issues), or better yet, submit a pull request!